Boavizta/ecobenchmark-applicationweb-backend/service/go-pgx/README.md

 ## Development Environment setup

-`docker run --name some-postgres  -p 5432:5432  -e POSTGRES_PASSWORD=mysecretpassword -d postgres`

-`DATABASE_URL=postgresql://postgres:mysecretpassword@127.0.0.1:5432/postgres?search_path=ecobenchmark`

-And init the db with sql in ../../migrations folder.
+See the readme in the root folder.

 ## API usage example

     curl -I http://localhost:8080/healthcheck